Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Hand Sanitizer

 We’ve already stated how important it is to take a lightweight backpack to carry the necessities during the day.
-But, what exactly should you put in there?
+But what exactly should you put in there?
 Don’t worry.
-Check out this backpack checklist of what to put in your daypack.
+Check out this backpacking checklist of what to put in your daypack.

 • Rain jacket/poncho